Starring-Colin Clive, Boris Karloff

 What separates Frankenstein from many other horror films is the underlying sadness and empathy that we feel towards the monster.
-As a general-rule, the “villain” in most horror films is clearly defined, but who is the villain in Frankenstein?
+Generally, the “villain” in most horror films is clearly defined, but who is the villain in Frankenstein?
 How can it be the monster when he, unaware of his own strength, drowns a young child?
 We root for the monster when he hangs the dastardly dwarf and we hate the town of peasants who seek revenge on the monster.
 The complexities in this film are endless.

 The main character is an interesting study.
-Title billed, the character is a genius while also teetering on the brink of madness- he is not the hero of the film nor is he entirely sympathetic.
+Title billed; the character is a genius while also teetering on the brink of madness- he is not the hero of the film nor is he entirely sympathetic.
 He is the ruin of a monster who has feelings and a sadness to him.
-Frankenstein’s fiancee, Elizabeth (Mae Clark) is concerned for him, which adds a nurturing element to the dynamic.
+Frankenstein’s fiancée, Elizabeth (Mae Clark) is concerned for him, which adds a nurturing element to the dynamic.
 The intent is for the audience not to despise Frankenstein, but to be enthralled with his complexities.

 The term “monster film” can conjure up feelings of silliness or over-the-top acting, but Frankenstein is more artistic than goofy.
 The famous line of “It’s alive!” was paid tribute to in later years, but an equally spectacular horror film, Rosemary’s Baby (1968) when Rosemary feels her haunted baby kick.
 To say nothing of the tribute Mel Brook’s classic Young Frankenstein (1974) paid to the original.